Favourited 1412 times

 ANIMALS/PETS - There are dogs living in the house downstairs though not the upstairs, they are not allowed there, so your rooms are animal free zones.
 Even so it is probably not the best place to come if you are allergic to animal hair or have a dust allergy.
 Feeding all the animals is part of the daily routine here you need to like animals not just tolerate them and also be prepared to get dirty.

-IF YOU ARE A COUPLE YOU WILL NOT NECESSARILY WORK TOGETHER THOUGH YOUR TIME OFF WILL BE TOGETHER.
+IF YOU ARE A COUPLE YOU WILL NOT NECESSARILY DO TASKS TOGETHER THOUGH YOUR TIME OFF WILL BE TOGETHER.

 SUPERMARKET - I provide basic but adequate food.
 Anything you may like to eat that I don't provide Avocados, lemons or limes for example or things I provide but in limited quantities will be up to you to buy.
 My fruit bowl usually has apples and oranges in it.
 I provide a selection of cereals but again If you want something different/extra the large Tesco supermarket also Lidl just over a mile away sells everything There is also a pizza house and and a few other shops along with two charity shops useful if you want to buy recycled clothes etc though I do also have several things you can borrow if needs be that other helpers have left for others to use when they have gone home.
 Old coats to work in and some old trousers and socks and most of the time gloves to garden with.